VikramGovindarajan/OpenSD/docs/source/index.rst

 Welcome to OpenSD's documentation!
 ==================================
 OpenSD is system dynamics code.
-It is developed with a similar outline structure of other popular open-source software projects in the domain.
+It is developed with a similar outline structure of other popular open-source software projects in the domain to make it user as well as developer friendly.

 .. toctree::
    :maxdepth: 2